tutorialhorizon/react-tagged-input/README.md

 # react-tagged-input

-Converted your ordinary text fields with a component that lets you render tags for each input word.
+Convert your ordinary text fields with a component that lets you render tags for each input word.

-See the examples folder/index.jsx for usage.
+See the examples folder/index.jsx and some the component proptypes in the src/ for usage.

-More docs and feature are on the way.
+More docs and features are on the way.

 ## License